Welcome to Tennessee Casinos

 DraftKings is arguably the most well-known daily fantasy sports and sports betting operator in the industry.
 It has one of the best mobile apps in the business, plus incredible market depth and variety, making the app a fantastic pick for longtime sports bettors.

 DraftKings’ mobile sports betting app comes with an intuitive user interface and an industry leading bonus package.
-New users receive up to $1,025 in total value spread across deposit match and risk-free bets, plus $25 of automatic site credit.
+New users receive up to $1,025 in total value spread across deposit match and a first bet offer, plus $25 of automatic site credit.
 In-play betting, unique betting pools specific to the mobile app, and excellent customer service mark this app as one of the top sports betting choices in every state, not just Tennessee.

 FanDuel